-Thus the patient and surgeon need to be clear that the potential benefits of using a hip resurfacing technique, with slightly increased risks over a more traditional hip replacement, would outweigh those theoretical risks.
+Overall, the patient and the surgeon need to be clear that the potential benefits of using hip resurfacing technique (bone stock preservation on the femoral side, more physiological loading of the proximal femur, reduced dislocation rate and the possibility of enhanced physical activity following surgery) with the slight increased risks of hip resurfacing over a more traditional hip replacement, would outweigh those theoretical risks.

 For all these reasons, the number of patients in which the hip resurfacing procedure is truly indicated remains, in my opinion, relatively small.